MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 > [!IMPORTANT]
 > Some or all of the functionality noted in this article is available as part of a preview release.
 The content and the functionality are subject to change.

-If you're using Microsoft Dynamics 365 Guides version 7.0, you can make a call while you're working with a guide in the HoloLens app.
+If you're using Microsoft Dynamics 365 Guides version 7.0 or later, you can make a call while you're working with a guide in the HoloLens app.
 For example, if you're authoring a guide, you might want to call an expert to get advice on a specific procedure.
 If you're operating a guide, you might want to call an expert to get help on a procedure or to do a remote inspection.
 In either case, the remote expert answers the call using Microsoft Teams desktop and can see everything that you see on your HoloLens and can provide input as needed.

 You can start a call after you open a guide, open a guide after placing a call, or do both simultaneously.
 You can also make a call or work on a guide independently.